SrinivasMandla/Customer_Segmentation_Using_Clustering/README.md

 # Customer_Segmentation_Using_Clustering
 using python

 Customer Segmentation Using Clustering (K-Means)
+1. Project Overview

-This project focuses on segmenting customers using K-Means clustering to understand customer behavior and support data-driven marketing strategies.
+This project focuses on customer segmentation using K-Means clustering to analyze customer behavior and support data-driven marketing decisions.
-The analysis uses demographic and spending data to identify distinct customer groups.
+Customers are grouped based on demographic and spending characteristics.

-Project Objectives
+2. Project Objectives

 Understand customer behavior using data analysis

-Group customers into meaningful segments
+Segment customers into meaningful groups

-Support targeted marketing and business decisions
+Provide insights for targeted marketing strategies

-Dataset
+3. Dataset Description

-Mall Customers Dataset
+Dataset: Mall Customers Dataset

-Features used:
+Features Used:

 Age